NEAR-Hispano/identicon/docs/apis/accounts-api.md

 Manages the Account info.

-### GET `/accounts/current`
+### GET `/accounts/:uid`

 Returns all info (including the private personal info) of the currently logged account.
-Server will use the `AUTH_KEY` from the `Authorization` header to extract the current `account uid` and will decrypt the personal info that it will return.
+Server will use the `AUTH_KEY` from the `Authorization` header to verify the current logged user has permissions to see this info and will decrypt the personal info that it will return.

+**NOTE**: For now ONLY the current logged user can access it's own info, so ":uid === logged account".

 **Request**:
 ~~~